 If you enjoy being creative, want to increase your practical skills and improve your analytical, communication and research abilities, Fine Art is a great choice.
-The skills you gain also make it a great complement to other subjects.
+The skills you gain also make it a great compliment to other subjects.
 The discipline of independent study and thought is an extremely useful one to acquire.
 Art is a subject that can give the student confidence and a real sense of achievement.

 GCSE Fine Art is a practical course that enables you to explore a wide variety of approaches and experiences including painting, printing, drawing, mixed media, photography, three dimensional work and artist / designer research both historical and contemporary.
-Art can also enhance fine motor skills, handeye coordination, problem solving skills, lateral thinking, complex analysis and critical thinking skills.
-No matter what career you choose, those who can arrange, present and display material in a way that is aesthetically pleasing have an advantage.